awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 #### [ AWS CLI ]

 **To create a retention rule**
 Use the [create\-rule](https://docs.aws.amazon.com/cli/latest/reference/rbin/create-rule.html) AWS CLI command\.
 For `--retention-period`, specify the number of days to retain deleted snapshots in the Recycle Bin\.
-For `--resource-type`, specify `EBS_SNAPSHOT`\.
+For `--resource-type`, specify `EBS_SNAPSHOT` for snapshots or `EC2_IMAGE` for AMIs\.
 To create a tag\-level retention rule, for `--resource-tags`, specify the tags to use to identify the snapshots that are to be retained\.
 To create a Region\-level retention rule, omit `--resource-tags`\.

 ```
 $ aws rbin create-rule \
 --retention-period RetentionPeriodValue=number_of_days,RetentionPeriodUnit=DAYS \
---resource-type EBS_SNAPSHOT \
+--resource-type EBS_SNAPSHOT|EC2_IMAGE \
 --description "rule_description" \
 --resource-tags ResourceTagKey=tag_key,ResourceTagValue=tag_value
 ```